 The idea struck my mind and I thought of giving it a try.
 I took some neem wood and burn until a pile of charcoal collected.
 Crushed the charcoal using a grinder to the fine black powder.

 I sprayed all over my houseplants.
-Its tool time one or two weeks and I saw the browning of leaves stopped.
+It took one or two weeks time and I saw the browning of leaves going away.
 I used a magnifying glass to spot spider mites and surprisingly I saw almost no spider mites.
 The charcoal worked!

-My final thoughts on Bugs on Houseplants Home Remedies
+My final thoughts on Bugs on Houseplants and Home Remedies

 According to different species of pests, the pesticides may be different.
-Houseplants are mainly infested by Aphids, Spider Mites, and cotton bugs.
+Most of the Houseplants are mainly infested by Aphids, Spider Mites, and mealybugs.

 The charcoal used as insecticide may have some relation to the nature of wood used.
 Mostly I have seen using neem woods to make charcoals.